 - The on-premise architecture was modified (see Understanding the Architecture of Coveo for Sitecore).

 - The configuration file location changed and Coveo now promotes patch file as a good development practice (see Introduction to the Coveo Configuration files).

-The Coveo for Sitecore Hive components allow you to create search pages by adding the components you want directly form the Sitecore Experience Editor (see Coveo for Sitecore Hive UI Framework).
+The Coveo for Sitecore Hive components allow you to create search pages by adding the components you want directly from the Sitecore Experience Editor (see Coveo for Sitecore Hive UI Framework).